2021 Salary Guide to Careers in Data Science

 For five years in a row, data science has been one of Glassdoor’s 50 Best Jobs in America’s top three positions.
-In 2021, data scientists ranked third with 6,542 open jobs and a job satisfaction score of 4.0.
-According to the ranking, the role of data scientist also boasted a mean base salary of $107,801.
+At the end of 2020, data scientists ranked third with 6,542 open jobs and a job satisfaction score of 4.0.
+According to the 2021 ranking, the role of data scientist boasted a mean base salary of $113,309.

 Data scientists are one of the keystone posts of the entire data science and analytics (DSA) complex.
 For this reason, salaries in the field are growing steadily.
 A data scientist’s role is to bring sense to the reams of data that pour into today’s corporate management offices, government agencies, and other organizations.
 By combining knowledge of statistics, business logic, and computer programming, data scientists design, create, and implement programs that make sense of complex data to inform decision making and planning.
 A full guide to data scientist trends, career development, required skills and qualifications, and future outlook can be viewed here.

 Because of advancing technologies and the recognition of the value of strong data analytics, the need for DSA skills and knowledge has never been higher, nor growing faster.